Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 204.  ### Question204
-Creating a done and potentially releasable Increment is the purpose of each Sprint.
+True or False: Creating a done and potentially releasable Increment is the purpose of each Sprint.

-- [ ] False
+- [ ] False.
-- [x] True
+- [x] True.

 _[⬆ Back to Top](#table-of-contents)_